 Airtable is an online database service that Stacker integrates with, you can learn more about Airtable on their website.
 Data you use in Stacker can come from an Airtable base.

 An entity in your database.
-For example: orders, purchases, clients, customers, tickets, properties, agents etc. These correspond to tables in Airtable and objects in Salesforce.
+For example: orders, purchases, clients, customers, tickets, properties, agents etc. These correspond to tables in Airtable.

 An individual attribute of one of the entities in your database.
 E.g. your customers name, your customers date of birth, your ticket number etc.